shrapk2/devops_blueprints/DevOps Strategy.md

 Many organizations face challenges to properly succeed in DevOps, not because of lack of talent or resources, but due to improper scope or understanding what they’ve set about achieving with obtaining “DevOps”.

-This document hopes to guide an organizational understanding of DevOps; its principles, frameworks, and objectives.
+This document hopes to guide an organizational understanding of DevOps; its principles, frameworks, and objectives; while also aligning to the organization's core values and strategic visions.

 ## What is DevOps?

-As stated, what actually is DevOps?
-Aside from being a portmanteau of “Development” and “Operations”; DevOps is difficult to define as no great consensus has been adopted and it is a moving target within the industry.
-Using Wikipedia as a source, even there it is not definitively defined:
+As stated, what is DevOps?
+Aside from being a portmanteau of “Development” and “Operations”; DevOps is difficult to define as no great consensus has been adopted and it is an evolving target within the industry.
+Using Wikipedia as one source, there it is not definitively defined:

 > ...suggested defining DevOps as "a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality"

 Even with the great minds of industry, it is still a somewhat elusive term, creating challenges to scope.
 Which begs the question, if the industry cannot define it, how can we hope to achieve it as an organization?
 Ultimately, DevOps becomes a cultural and process oriented term more so than an actual toolset or “check box” to be achieved.

-As defined by this strategy document, achieving DevOps within an organization is a ***culture*** of:
+As defined by this strategy document, achieving DevOps within an organization is a ***culture*** and ***tooling*** of:

 - Continuous Integration
 - Continuous Deployment
+- Continuous Feedback
 - Continuous Improvement
 - Continuous Quality